-- Native video conferencing through Cerbo (NEW), see below
+- Native video conferencing through Cerbo, see below

-- We have a light integration with Doxy.me (this means that we can embed a link to your waiting room in the patient portal)
+- We have a light integration with Doxy.me, in that we can embed a link to your waiting room in the patient portal.

 Cerbo Integrated Telemedicine Module

-Our new integrated telemedicine module is entirely web-based - nothing to install for either participant - and works on desktops, laptops, tablets, and smartphones.
-Because it is part of the EHR, its integrated into your workflow when scheduling an appointment or launching an impromptu meeting.
+Our integrated telemedicine module is entirely web-based - nothing to install for either participant.
+And works on desktops, laptops, tablets, and smartphones.
+Because it is part of the EHR, it is HIPAA-compliant, of course, and fully integrated into your workflow.
 And you can view the active video side-by-side with the patient's chart, so you can view key information and chart during the course of your conversation.
-Additional features include:

 Because we incur costs per minute per participant for video usage, there is an additional charge for integrated telemedicine.
-During the beta period, that charge is $20/provider.
+Currently, that charge is:

 Enabling the Built-In Telemedicine Module